Para leer este hoja informatica en español, presione aquí.

 - The guidelines also point to several conditions that increase the need for treatment, such as rapidly declining CD4 count (more than 100 cells per year) or higher viral load (more than 100,000 copies)

-- HIV drugs should be offered to people who are at risk of spreading HIV to their sexual partners
+- HIV drugs should be offered to people who are at risk of transmitting HIV to their sexual partners

 The CD4 cell test is a simple blood test ordered by your health care provider.
 When you first start receiving care for HIV, you should get a "baseline" CD4 cell test.
 This baseline test gives a picture of your immune system when you first enter into care.
 Later tests can be compared against this first result to see how things are changing over time and with treatment.